AOSC-Archive/ciel/CONTRIBUTING.md

 git submodule update --init
 ```

-If you want to change anything in `/src/ciel-driver`, it is at repository https://github.com/AOSC-Dev/ciel-driver.
+If you want to make changes to anything in `/src/ciel-driver`, it is at repository https://github.com/AOSC-Dev/ciel-driver.

 ## Files & Directories